digital-raven/raven/docs/user-guide.md

 run that software.
 The easiest way is to run the command in a terminal window, and then launch the program from there.

+### System management

+Every time you update or modify Raven and install the changes via one of the `nixos-rebuild switch` commands, a new system generation is created in the boot menu.

+Raven is a NixOS system, and NixOS will keep old references and system generations which you can choose to roll back to.

+These eventually begin to eat up a non-negligible amount of disk space.
+There are some commands you can run to manage this.

+Run `nix-collect-garbage` to delete old packages your user account has permissions on.

+Run `sudo nix-collect-garbage` to collect old system packages.

+Run `sudo nix-collect-garbage -d [period]` to delete system generations older than the specified period. `[period]` can be something like `7d`, for example, which will delete generations produced more than 7 days ago.
+This period is optional to provide, and `-d` on its own will remove all previous generations.

+And then, from the root of your Raven repository, run `sudo nixos-rebuild boot .#<raven-pattern>` to update the generation list in your boot menu; but replace `<raven-pattern>` with your selected raven-pattern.

+The `nix-collect-garbage` commands will print a message toward the end telling you how much disk space you can save by optmizing.
+The command to perform this optimization is `nix-store --optimize -vv`.
+The `-vv` will print output as it performs its task.

+Run it both with and without `sudo`.

 ### Basic desktop experience

 All Raven models inherit the same terminal experience from `raven-terminal`, and